nexeons/maxf-blog/content/publication/Epanet-Workbook/index.md

 publication: Arnalich Water and Habitat
 publication_short:

-abstract: This manual aims at walking the reader through the design of a water supply network in a Development context by explaining in a simple manner how to build and analyze a computer model of a water network with Epanet.
-Epanet is a free and widely used software from the U.S Environmental Protection Agency that models the hydraulic and water quality behavior of water distribution piping systems
+abstract: This collection of exercises has over 320 images designed to walk you step-by-step towards the modeling of water distribution systems which are commonly found in development work.
+You will learn how to load cartography and background images; to determine water demand and spatial allocation; to simulate the evolution of water quality in networks and to make economic comparisons, while avoiding the most common costly mistakes.
+This manual will help you make informed decisions for achieving clear and measurable results in development projects interventions.
+Epanet is a free and widely used software from the U.S Environmental Protection Agency that models the hydraulic and water quality behavior of water distribution piping systems.

 # Summary.
 An optional shortened abstract.
 summary: